 You will leave with… fabric printed with samples of your designs and your relief stamps that can be used in future projects at home.
 At the end of the course you will be emailed an in-depth course manual with details of each techniques covered and a list of supplies and equipment.

 Who is this workshop for?

-All printmaking tools and equipment will be provided in addition to fabric for practising each technique.
+All printmaking tools and equipment will be provided for each session.
 You are advised to bring along a sketchbook and basic drawing materials and any design ideas or reference materials you have in mind.
-Please feel free to bring along your own fabric to further experiment with different effects.

-Group size is limited to 4 people to give you plenty of space to work in a friendly and relaxed atmosphere.
-This course runs for five weeks on Friday mornings between 9:30 am and 12:00 pm, starting on Friday 3 March.
+Group size is limited to 6 people to give you plenty of space to work in a friendly and relaxed atmosphere.
+This course runs over two days, Thursday and Friday, starting at 10:00 am.
+The course will finish both days between 15:30 and 16:00 depending on the speed at which you work and the complexities of your designs.
 Please arrive five minutes early for the first class for introductions.
-Tea, coffee and light refreshments are included.

 My interest in art has taken me all around the world, working in the Australian outback, London’s Mayfair and now back home in Essex.
 I studied printmaking at the OCA, Gainsborough's House and Colchester Institute and really enjoy helping people discover how easy it is to create their own designs using simple printing processes.
 I opened Slamseys Art so that everyone can have a go at learning new creative skills.

 Find out more about my printmaking and view student work on Instagram.